Competition rules

 3. The Organiser reserves the right to change the order of the auditions within a single day for organizational or promotional reasons.
 In the case of an appropriately documented illness, a participant can be given permission to perform outside the agreed schedule, at the end of a given stage.
 In such an occurrence, the new order will be followed until the end of the competition.

 4. The participants will perform with their own accompanists or cellists playing the basso continuo part.
-In individual, objectively justified cases, the organizers can hire musicians to support a participant with piano accompanist or cellist.
+In individual, objectively justified cases, the Organizer can hire musicians to support a participant with piano accompanist or cellist.
+The request for performance with the accompanists or cellists provided by the Organizer should be included in the online form.

 5. At each stage, all works must be played by heart.